 Liquidation is carried out by all company members as liquidators, unless a decision of the members or articles of incorporation stipulate that certain company members or other persons should do it.

-At the proposal of one of those persons, liquidators may, for relevant reasons, be appointed by the court in whose territory is the seat of the company.
+At the proposal of one of those persons, liquidators may, for relevant reasons, be appointed by the court in whose territory is the company’s head office.

 In addition to members of the company, a creditor who due to its claims against one of the members has cancelled the articles of incorporation is also deemed a participant in the appointment of liquidators.

-If bankruptcy proceedings are pending against any of the company members, the position of such a member shall be taken by the bankruptcy manager.
+If bankruptcy proceedings are pending against any of the company members, the position of such a member will be taken by bankruptcy manager.

-The application for registration of liquidators in a court register shall be submitted to the court together with the application for the registration of reasons for the termination of the company.
+The application for registration of liquidators in a register of companies is submitted to the court together with the application for the registration of reasons for the termination of the company.

-Liquidators must complete ongoing operations, collect the receivables of the company, encash the remaining assets and pay off creditors.
+Liquidators have to complete ongoing operations, collect receivables of the company, encash the remaining assets and pay off creditors.
 To complete any pending operations, they may also enter into new business transactions.
 Within the boundaries of their business activity, liquidators represent the company.

-Actions concerning the liquidation shall be performed by liquidators collectively, unless a decision registered in the court register determines that these may be taken individually.
+Actions concerning the liquidation have to be performed by liquidators collectively, unless a decision registered in the register of companies (at the competent court) determines that these may be taken individually.

 Regardless of the above, liquidators may authorise someone among them to carry out certain operations or types of operations.
-Regardless of who appointed them, liquidators must act according to decision relating to the conduct of the company’s operations unanimously made by the company members, a creditor who has cancelled the articles of association due to its claims against one of the company members or the bankruptcy manager of one of the company members.
+Regardless of who appointed them, liquidators have to act in accordance with the decision relating to the conduct of the company’s operations unanimously made by the company members, a creditor who has cancelled the articles of association due to its claims against one of the company members or the bankruptcy manager of one of the company members.

 Course of liquidation

-Liquidators must compile financial statements at the beginning and at the end of the liquidation.
+Liquidators have to compile financial statements at the beginning and at the end of the liquidation.

 Members should be returned the things they gave the company to use.

-Having settled the debts of the company, liquidators should allocate the remaining assets to the members in proportion to their shares in the capital of the company, which is determined on the basis of the final financial statements.
+After settling the debts of the company, liquidators have to allocate the remaining assets to the members in proportion to their shares in the capital of the company, which is determined on the basis of the final financial statements.

 During the liquidation, money can be temporarily divided if it is not required to settle the creditors.
 The amounts required to cover the outstanding or disputed liabilities should be maintained, and to ensure the amounts belonging to the members for the final distribution.

-If the assets of the company are not sufficient to cover the liabilities of the company and to pay off the shares in the capital, members of the company should compensate for the shortfall in the proportion in which they are obliged to cover company’s loss.
+If the assets of the company are not sufficient to cover liabilities of the company and to pay off the shares in the capital, members of the company have to compensate for the shortfall in the proportion in which they are obliged to cover company’s loss.

-Upon completion of the liquidation, liquidators should submit to the court an application for the deletion of the company from the register.
+Upon completion of the liquidation, liquidators have to submit to the court an application for the deletion of the company from the register.
 The company ceases to exist by its deletion from the register.
-Business records and company documents will be deposited by liquidators to the court on the territory where the company has its seat.
+Business records and company documents will be deposited by liquidators to the court on the territory where the company has its head office.

 Costs of liquidation

-Costs of liquidation have been reduced by abandoning the obligation of its publication in the Official Gazette and replacing it with a notice on the court register website, as an equally rapid and transparent method of publication, while significantly more cost-effective at the same time.
+Costs of liquidation have been reduced by abandoning the obligation of its publication in the Official Gazette of the Republic of Croatia (Narodne novine) and replacing it with a notice on the register of companies’ website.